MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md

 ## Configure hybrid SharePoint taxonomy

-Configuration of hybrid SharePoint taxonomy is done using the Hybrid Configuration wizard in the SharePoint admin center.
-The Hybrid Configuration wizard has a number of prerequisites.
-Be sure to read [Hybrid Configuration wizard in the SharePoint admin center](hybrid-configuration-wizard-in-the-sharepoint-online-admin-center.md#hybrid-configuration-wizard-in-the-sharepoint-admin-center) before you follow the procedures in this section.
+Configuration of hybrid SharePoint taxonomy is done using the Hybrid Configuration Wizard in the SharePoint admin center.
+The Hybrid Configuration Wizard has a number of prerequisites.
+Be sure to read [Hybrid Configuration Wizard in the SharePoint admin center](hybrid-configuration-wizard-in-the-sharepoint-online-admin-center.md#hybrid-configuration-wizard-in-the-sharepoint-admin-center) before you follow the procedures in this section.

 We also recommend that you back up your term store before you proceed.